opnfv/sfc/docs/design/architecture.rst

 encapsulation.
 To get around the way OpenStack handles VXLAN tunnels, the OVS work will also include the ability to encapsulate/decapsulate VXLAN tunnels from OpenFlow rules, instead of relying on the Vtep ports.
-The ongoing upstream OVS work will probably not be finished by the time OPNFV Brahmaputra is released, so a work-around has been created.
+The ongoing upstream OVS work will not be finished by the time OPNFV Colorado is released, so a work-around has been created.
 This work-around will use a private branch of OVS that has a preliminary version of NSH implemented.